Policies and Procedures

 An Incomplete is changed to the grade earned if work is not completed within the timeframe as agreed upon with the instructor.
 The grade earned will be based on the entirety of the course with incomplete work calculated as zeros.
 If the grade becomes a failing grade, the student must contact the program coordinator or director, re-enroll in the course, and assume responsibility for all fees associated with repeating the course.

-Graduate Studies withdrawal: (W)
+Graduate Studies Withdrawal: (W)

 Students who are in the Administrative Preliminary, Master’s, Mathematics Instructional Added Authorization and Residency@TCSJ programs can withdraw from a course up to 50% of completion to earn a grade of W. After this point, students who withdraw will earn the cumulative grade based on the entirety of the course with incomplete work calculated as zeros.
 If a grade of C- or lower is earned, the student will be placed on academic probation (see Academic Performance, Progress, and/or Conduct and Disposition: Probation Policy and Procedures).
 Students who withdraw after the start of the second session will incur full tuition for the course, as well as for the same course if it is retaken.